abrown25/Spearman_association/README.md

 https://www.dropbox.com/s/44j60a70kqvgj88/spearman_ldc (ldc version)

-Binaries compiled with ldc or gdc are faster than those compiled with the reference implementation (dmd), but may have slightly biased permutations.
+Binaries compiled with ldc or gdc are faster than those compiled with the reference implementation (dmd).
+Binaries compiled with ldc are based on an older version of D (2.064) which may have slightly biased permutations.

 ###Issues:

 The D language changed its random number algorithms for release 2.065 to ensure better coverage of the chosen region.
-The gdc and ldc compilers have yet to catch up to this change, though code compiled with these is significantly faster.
-These issues mean that the code will fail unittests when using these compilers.
+The ldc compiler have yet to catch up to this change, though code compiled with this compiler can be significantly faster.
+These issues mean that the code will fail unittests when using this compiler.